-Yes, once cooked, allow them to cool and place them on a single layer on a sheet pan and put in the freezer.
+Yes, once cooked, allow them to cool.
+Place them on a single layer on a sheet pan and put them in the freezer.
 Once frozen, transfer the pancakes to a freezer bag and squeeze out any excess air.
 Bake or microwave to enjoy from frozen.

 More Pancake Recipes:

 - Harry Potter Butterbeer Pancakes – One of my most popular recipes!

 - Cream Cheese Pancakes – Ridiculously rich and delicious.

 - Lemon Ricotta Pancakes – A fresh, unexpected combination of flavors.

 - Eggnog Pancakes – A favorite for the holidays.

 - Best Homemade Buttermilk Pancakes – A classic staple for every pancake lover!

 Strawberry PancakesPin For Later

 CLICK THE BUTTON ABOVE TO SAVE THIS DELICIOUS RECIPE TO YOUR BOARD!